There are two kinds of terrariums: open & closed. Here are some tips on how to set up each type of terrarium!

 - Place pebbles or stones in the base for drainage.

-- Layer activated charcoal on top to keep the terrarium fresh.
+- Layer activated charcoal on top to keep it fresh.

 - Finish with a layer of potting soil.